TEIC/website/src/activities/board/minutes-from-tei-board-meeting-2025-12-12.md

 *   Conference Updates
        * TEI2026 Update
-           * James, Diane, and Connie will meet with Emily Murphy who has expressed interest in being PC chair
+           * James will meet with Emily Murphy who has expressed interest in being PC chair

 *   Membership Drive
     * James Cummings will canvas feedback from the board and council on a membership structure survey
-    * Will send the survey to the membership on the 19th, with a reminder the new year to fill it in.
+    * Will send the survey to the membership soon, with a reminder the new year to fill it in.

 *   Council Report
     * Spring face-to-face may be in Würzburg